 Dr. Lombardo was fortunate to further deepen her professional and personal relationships with her colleagues and attendings within the Brown community after matching there for a two-year pediatric surgery fellowship in 2009.
 She was appreciative of the mentorship and mutual respect of Drs.
 William Cioffi, Jr., David Harrington, Thomas Tracy, Jr., Arlet Kurkchubasche, Francois Luks, Christopher Muratore, Jeremy Aidlen and so many more.
 During her fellowship, Michele had several more collaborative research articles published and enjoyed the opportunity to present nationally and internationally.
 Prior to the completion of her training, she received the prestigious Haffenreffer House Staff Excellence Award for demonstrating exceptional qualities in clinical service, professionalism, leadership and scholarly activity.

-Dr. Lombardo was an Assistant Professor of Surgery and Assistant Professor of Pediatrics at the Eastern Virginia School of Medicine, an Advanced Trauma Life Support Instructor, was an active member of various committees at CHKD, a Fellow of the American College of Surgeons and American Pediatric Surgical Association, and member of numerous professional organizations including the International Pediatric Endosurgery Group, American Medical Association, Medical Society of Virginia, Tidewater Pediatric Society, and Chest Wall International Group.
+Dr. Lombardo was board certified in both general and pediatric surgery and a Fellow of the American College of Surgeons and American Pediatric Surgical Association.
+She was an Assistant Professor of Surgery and Assistant Professor of Pediatrics at the Eastern Virginia School of Medicine, an Advanced Trauma Life Support Instructor, an active member of various committees at CHKD, and member of numerous professional organizations including the International Pediatric Endosurgery Group, American Medical Association, Medical Society of Virginia, Tidewater Pediatric Society, and Chest Wall International Group.
 Dr. Lombardo was elected by her peers for recognition in Coastal Virginia Magazine as a “Top Doc” in 2015 and 2016.

 The only thing that gave her greater pride or pleasure than treating patients and helping their families was becoming a mother.
 In 2013 she gave birth to a beautiful son, J. Murray Onofrio.
 Despite the demands of life as a surgeon, Michele always found extra time and energy to read, cook, play, sing, swim, and travel with Murray.

 In May 2015 Michele received an initial diagnosis of metastatic breast cancer.
-She sought to manage the disease as a chronic illness and persevered to continue full-time as a pediatric surgeon to the amazement of her family members, colleagues and treatment providers.
+She sought to manage the disease as a chronic illness and persevered to continue full-time as a pediatric surgeon to the amazement of her family, colleagues and treatment providers.
 Michele managed with great fortitude, focus, and grace to fulfill her responsibilities as a mom to Murray, partner to Joe, and as a consummate medical professional, all the while receiving weekly chemotherapy and enduring the ever-increasing effects of the disease and those treatments.
 Michele frequently demonstrated her ability to make lemons into lemonade through her endless supply of humor.
 For Halloween 2015, she poked fun at her height and newly acquired bald head by painting herself green and becoming Yoda – an appropriate character whose diminutive size only emphasized further the self control and powerful abilities contained within.
 Even when Michele was unable to be physically comfortable or otherwise find relief, she would put on a smile and go to work, help a friend, or even engage in an elaborate light saber dual with Murray.
 True to her character, she never once complained of her situation or discomfort.
 Michele had the option to go anywhere in the world for treatment and certainly accessed an extensive network of friends and colleagues for their input, but she remained steadfast about who she wanted leading her treatment: Dr. Amy Skorupa.
 Dr. Skorupa and everyone at Cancer Specialists of Tidewater continually demonstrated the utmost expertise, skill, humility, and empathy in every moment of Michele’s journey with cancer.
-Following her diagnosis, Michele found and gave support to a unique online cohort of women physicians with cancer and was pleased to be able to share in that community and proud to gain their friendship and respect.
+Following her diagnosis, Michele derived from and lent support to an online subgroup of physician mothers with cancer.
+She was comforted by her involvement in that exceptional community and proud to have gained the friendship and respect of those warriors.

 On Monday, January 9, 2017 in the aftermath of an unusual snowstorm that suspended the functioning of the region, Dr. Lombardo went to work (even though no patients showed that day).
 She anticipated going to work the following day; however, when she arose that morning she experienced a sudden and rapid decline.
 Her emphatic last words to Joe in the hospital were “love you guys!”
-In Michele’s final days she was in her home surrounded by her family, the sounds of her favorite music, of laughter and of Murray’s playful chatter.
-She died peacefully on the morning of Sunday, January 15, 2017.
+In Michele’s final days she was in her home surrounded by family, the sounds of her favorite eclectic music, of laughter and of Murray’s playful chatter.
+She died peacefully on the morning of Sunday, January 15, 2017, with Joe by her side.

-Anyone wishing to make a donation to CHKD or to Murray may do so at:
+Anyone wishing to make a donation to CHKD and/or a fund established for Murray is invited to do so at:

 J. Murray Onofrio